timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/streaming.md

 Here's where it gets good.
 Skillet will eagerly parse the chunks streamed to the `output` value returned by the `useStructuredCompletion` hook.
-Combining this with React's reactivity, streaming UI to your frontend is a one-line code change with hashbrown.
+Combining this with React's reactivity, streaming UI to your frontend is a one-line code change with Hashbrown.